Toklio-project/mytokl-core-js/README.md

 ## Usage

 If you would like to package this library to run in a standalone manner within, e.g. a webpage, similarly to how the old mymonero.com used this library, a script is provided to bundle everything for you.
 It's located at `bin/package_browser_js`.
 If you package the library in this manner, the resulting `mymonero-core.js` file can be included via a script tag.
-The index.js of the library will then be available as the global variable `mymonero_core_js`.
+The index.js of the library will then be available as the global variable `mytokl_core_js`.

 Alternatively you can bundle the contents in any other manner you prefer, including directly accessing them via your favorite module system.